tugrulelmas/AbiokaApi/README.md

 ## Authorization

 Only defining the roles with `AllowedRole` attributte for service method is sufficient for authorization.
+You may want to look at [RoleValidationInterceptor](#rolevalidationinterceptor)

 **Example**
 ```csharp